-Do Newsletter work for small business?
+Do newsletters work for small businesses?

 furthermore, I am a great advocate for small businesses using a Newsletter format on a regular basis.
 I notice that the best-operating stores in my base all use this media on a regular basis.
 It is not about selling it is all about communicating and earning trust over time.
-It takes little time for long term value.
+It takes little time for long-term value.

 Email marketing is about stories

-We also do a lot of email marketing and of recent times tried several ways to get the clicks and links to a better place.
+We also do a lot of email marketing and in recent times tried several ways to get the clicks and links to a better place.
 Then an Automated sales series using an autoresponder and follow those that click and end up warm dialling.

-My story for email
+My story for the email

 A few years ago I decided I needed to know about internet marketing.